-The Early-stage Delinquency rate (30-89 days past due) remains stable at a low 2.59% of loans in repayment.
-At end-Q3 2017, it is 38.17% lower compared to five years ago.
-Both undergraduate and graduate early-stage delinquency rates are at, or near, the lowest reported levels for a Q3.
-For undergraduate loans, it is 2.73% at end-Q3 2017, 68.47% lower than the peak rate of 8.65% at end-Q4 2008.
-For graduate loans, it is 1.73% at end-Q3 2017, about 56.42% lower than the peak rate of 3.97% at end-Q4 2009.
+The Early-stage Delinquency rate (30-89 days past due) is 2.75% of loans in repayment.
+At end-Q1 2018, it is 26.27% lower compared to five years ago.
+For undergraduate loans, it is 2.86% at end-Q1 2018, compared to the peak rate of 8.64% at end-Q4 2008.
+For graduate loans, it is 1.80% at end-Q1 2018, compared to the peak rate of 3.97% at end-Q4 2009.

-The Late-stage Delinquency rate (90 days or more past due) has also stabilized down to a low 1.59% of loans in repayment.
-At end-Q3 2017, it is 60.45% lower compared to five years ago.
-Both undergraduate and graduate late-stage delinquencies are at, or near, the lowest reported levels for a Q3.
-For undergraduate loans, it is 1.69% at end-Q3 2017, 76.79% lower than the peak rate of 7.28% at end-Q2 2009.
-For graduate loans, it is 1.04% at end-Q3 2017, 61.86% lower than the peak rate of 2.71% at end-Q1 2010.
+The Late-stage Delinquency rate (90 days or more past due) is 1.49% of loans in repayment.
+At end-Q1 2018, it is 51.26% lower compared to five years ago.
+Both undergraduate and graduate late-stage delinquencies are at the lowest levels for a Q1.
+For undergraduate loans, it is 1.58% at end-Q1 2018, compared to the peak rate of 7.28% at end-Q2 2009.
+For graduate loans, it is 0.78% at end-Q1 2018, compared to the peak rate of 2.71% at end-Q1 2010.

-Private student loan originations in AY 2016/17 (Jul 2016 to Jun 2017) increased 4.71% YoY to $8.11 B. Originations in AYTD 2017/18 (Jul 2017 to Sep 2017) increased 1.21% YoY to $3.26 B. Of this, undergraduate loans accounted for 89.55% and graduate loans accounted for 10.45%.
+Private student loan originations in AYTD 2017/18 (Jul 2017 to Mar 2018) were $7.54 B. Of this total, undergraduate loans account for 89.17% and graduate loans account for 10.83%.

-92.11% of undergraduate private student loan originations had a cosigner in AYTD 2017/18, higher than 2008-2009 when it was 73.96%.
-The proportion of cosigned graduate loans originated in AYTD 2017/18 was 62.20%.
+91.74% of newly originated undergraduate private student loans had a cosigner in AYTD 2017/18, compared to AY 2008/09 when it was 74.55%.
+The corresponding share for graduate loans in AYTD 2017/18 was 62.73%.

 Interested in participating in this initiative for increasing transparency in the Private Student Loan market?
 Contact us here.